jullienl/HPE-Synergy-Software-Releases-API/README.md

 # HPE-Synergy-Software-Releases-API

 This API project provides the ability to perform `get` operations to collect information about HPE Synergy Software Releases.

-The 'db.json' data was partially collected from https://techhub.hpe.com/eginfolib/synergy/sw_release_info/index.html and will be populated over time.
+The 'db.json' data was totally collected from https://techhub.hpe.com/eginfolib/synergy/sw_release_info/OS_Support.html on December 6th 2021.

 This API allows anyone to retrieve and use this data programmatically to feed automation engines and codes.

 The information supported by the API is as follows:

 - HPE Synergy Software Releases accessible from https://hpe-synergy-software-api.herokuapp.com/synergyManagementCombinations
 - Operating systems supported by HPE Synergy from https://hpe-synergy-software-api.herokuapp.com/synergyOsSupport

 ## Ansible: Gather HPE Synergy Management Combination information

 ```
 ---
 - name: Gather HPE Synergy Management Combination information
   hosts: localhost

   tasks:
     - name: Gather facts about Synergy Management Combinations
       uri:
         url: https://hpe-synergy-software-api.herokuapp.com/synergyManagementCombinations
       register: response
       delegate_to: localhost